 The Library shares your goals of advancing learning and student success.
 Faculty have specialist borrowing privileges.
 While Google Scholar provides links to McGill Library holdings of monographs and journals, you can search the WorldCat Catalogue and the Classic Catalogue or use our subject guides and specialized databases.
 Assistance is available from your Liaison Librarian.

 - Will provide customized information and research skills training for your students.
 Training is designed to meet the learning outcomes for your teaching programs to develop specific information literacy skills so they understand and develop effective search strategies, use time efficiently, locate appropriate materials for assignments and learning, and achieve better results.
-A range of introductory sessions is offered as part of the Library's Orientation programme and your liaison librarian will tailor a programme to meet your ongoing needs.
+A range of introductory sessions are offered as part of the Library's Orientation programme and your Liaison Librarian will tailor a programme to meet your ongoing needs.

-- Will also locate for you materials to support your teaching, and will assist you in creating links from your course reading lists into our online holdings.
+- Will also locate materials to support your teaching, and will assist you in creating links from your course reading lists to our online holdings.
 These can easily be integrated into myCourses (WebCT Vista).